wirednkod/pba-content/syllabus/0-Miscellaneous/1-Formal-Methods/1-intro_formal_methods_slides.md

 Notes:

-- Eg. for code access control: ensure that certain sensitive parts of runtime are only accessible by Root origin
+- Eg. for code access control: ensure that certain sensitive variables of runtime are only accessible by Root origin
 - MIRAI is developed by Meta uses technique called abstract interpretation;
   specifically useful for detecting panics statically and information flow properties
 - Kani: we will dive deeper soon